carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 .. warning::

-   This section describes a **provisional proposal** for AMDGPU DWARF [DWARF]_ that is not currently fully implemented and is subject to change.
+   This section describes **provisional support** for AMDGPU DWARF [DWARF]_ that is not currently fully implemented and is subject to change.

 AMDGPU generates DWARF [DWARF]_ debugging information ELF sections (see :ref:`amdgpu-elf-code-object`) which contain information that maps the code object executable code and data to the source language constructs.
 It can be used by tools such as debuggers and profilers.
-It uses features defined in :doc:`AMDGPUDwarfProposalForHeterogeneousDebugging` that are made available in DWARF Version 4 and DWARF Version 5 as an LLVM vendor extension.
+It uses features defined in :doc:`AMDGPUDwarfExtensionsForHeterogeneousDebugging` that are made available in DWARF Version 4 and DWARF Version 5 as an LLVM vendor extension.

 This section defines the AMDGPU target architecture specific DWARF mappings.